 Compression packing cubes offer many of the same benefits as the SegSac Traveler – just in rectangular form.
 I use compressible packing cubes for clothing – especially sweaters and jackets and other things that are especially squish-able.

 From a space-saving perspective, it’s worth noting that I’m specifically recommending using packing cubes that compress.
 Why?
 In an ideal world, everything would fit into regular rectangular luggage cubes, which would in turn fit perfectly (like Tetris shapes) into rectangular luggage, making optimal use of all space.
 In reality, this doesn’t happen.
-Packing cubes in general are great for organization, but not for saving space, since it leaves gaps in your luggage that you can’t always fill with other things.
+Packing cubes in general are great for organization, but not always for saving space, since it leaves gaps in your luggage that you can’t always fill with other things.
 But the compression feature in packing cubes marginally makes up for this, which means they’re good for both organization and making the best use of space.

 PROS: Saves space by compressing clothing and organizing items for easy access.
 Especially helpful when moving around a lot with no time to unpack.
 Also helpful when packing clothes for multiple climates; keep your sweaters compressed in one cube and only open when you arrive somewhere cold.